bluishglc/ranger-emr-cfn-installer/readme.md

 ---

+---

+Update@2021/07/07

+1. If EMR is based on Glue Data Catalog, Ranger still CAN work with it!
+2. By now, this solution works with all EMR 6.X (6.0.0 - 6.3.0)

+---

 This project is a series of aws cloudformation templates which are used to install ranger and integrate a AWS EMR cluster and a windows AD or Open LDAP server as authentication channel.
 There is another closely related project: **[ranger-emr-cli-installer](https://github.com/bluishglc/ranger-emr-cli-installer)** which does the same job via command line.
 The two projects are very close, but can work independently，you can pick anyone as you wish.

 ## 1. Ranger Introduction